zxqcs/ruscheme/README.md

 # ruscheme
-A subset of Scheme interpreter is being developed in Rust language inspired by SICP[1], Chapter 4.
+A subset of Scheme interpreter is being developed in Rust language inspired by SICP[1], Chapter 4. current status => stage one completed!
+We have an Scheme interpreter that can handle various kinds of operation including recurisve procedures.

 ### How to use
 ```